xephora/Threat-Remediation-Scripts/WaveBrowser/readme.md

 - There are scripts for both Windows 10 and Windows 7.
 If the check shows that WaveBrowser is still in-use and cannot be removed, the browser will need to be killed in which you can utilized the BrowserKill script.
 This was done to avoid end-user impact.

+*Update 06-02-2022 *

+- A big thank you to GitHub user @jendahl12 for the report.
+A removal and check was added for the WaveBrowser uninstall registry key.
+This was done so that System Center Configuration Manager can verify and confirm the remediation.

 ### Known Issues
 - For Windows 7, The removal of scheduled task doesn't work.
 However, it still removes the other files, registry keys and kills the processes perfectly fine.